-Octopeek directs many R & D topics in artificial intelligence, including that of Julien Hay, PhD and Data Scientist, specializing in artificial intelligence and natural language processing (NLP).
+Octopeek funds many R & D topics in artificial intelligence, including that of Julien Hay, PhD and Data Scientist, specializing in artificial intelligence and natural language processing (NLP).

 The Renewal Project

 The NeurIPS conference is THE big annual event for Machine Learning and Neural Networks.
 It deals with artificial intelligence and computational neuroscience.
 In concrete terms, it is one of the largest conferences in the world on artificial intelligence.
-This year, we met many researchers and major IT companies such as Google, Netflix, Nvidia, Amazon and others.
+This year, we met many researchers from many companies such as Google, Netflix, Nvidia, Amazon and others.

 You presented your project “Renewal”.
-Can you tell us more about its origin and its principle?
+Can you tell us more about its origin and its focus?

 The project was introduced in the CiML workshop (Machine Learning competitions “in the wild”: Playing in the real world or real time) on the subject of challenges and platforms for real-time interaction with the world, and, in the case of the Renewal project, real-time interaction with users.
 The main focus of this workshop is to gather researchers around specific tasks and thus to promote research around common issues.